jkjale/python-appium-automation/README.md

-# Setting Up Appium Environment for Python Testing
+# Setting Up Appium Environment for Mobile Automation Testing

 This guide walks you through setting up an Appium environment for mobile automation testing using Python on macOS.